-“Finally in Kyoto!”, you think as you step out of JR Kyoto station.
-Now then, what is the most time-efficient and effective way to spend one day in Kyoto?
+“Finally in Kyoto!” you think as you step out of JR Kyoto station.
+Now then, what is the most time-efficient and effective way to see Kyoto in one day?

-Though Kyoto may seem like a place that requires at least several days to fully explore, many travelers have a limited number of days in each destination, and they often have to move on to their next target in a very short amount of time.
+Though Kyoto may seem like a place that requires at least several days to explore fully, many travelers have a limited number of days in each destination, and they often have to move on to their next target in a concise amount of time.
 As such, it’s natural to want to see as much as you can, as efficiently as possible!